rashadwest/rashadwest.github.io/_posts/2021-05-27-BTE_Dribble_Plot_Attacking_Scoring_Moves.md

 This game against the Spurs put Ja Morant on the map as a legit scorer.

 We have created a new dribble plot.
 This dribble plot has a couple of components to it.

+This is all of the attacking moves for Ja Morants made shots.

 We have a unique proprietary system
 2. Each dribble has a color